88/gapple-docs/docs/status.md

 This is currently the most accurate Minecraft account status API.
 These docs aim to serve as a guide on how to use this API and what responses can possibly be returned.

+**NOTE:** There may be a few extra JSON key/value pairs returned in these responses for debug purposes.
+Do not check the exact page content for responses!
+Please decode the JSON and check the individual `status` key or `error` key.

 ### `GET /status/:username`

 This is currently the only endpoint for this API.